How to Consider The Prototype To Production Launch

 Do all the Processes Lead to the Same Result?

 Different methods can be used to come up with a similar product part.
 For instance, you can use die-casting to produce a part or use CNC machining to produce a similar machine part.
-While these two processes produce parts which resemble, a closer look will reveal both mechanical and aesthetic differences in these parts.
+While these two processes produce parts that resemble, a closer look will reveal both mechanical and aesthetic differences in these parts.
 The time taken for each process, the accuracy level, and the strength of the final part should be evaluated to ensure that a wise engineering decision is made.

 What Kind Of Materials Were Used?